bbauska/UC-Davis-JS-Basics/readme.md

 <p align="center" width="100%">
 <img src="./images/image351.png"
   style="width:50%"
-  title="Define class 'blue' and assign to 1st paragraph" alt="Define class 'blue' and assign to 1st paragraph." />
+  title="Define class &apos;blue&apos; and assign to 1st paragraph"
+  alt="Define class &apos;blue&apos; and assign to 1st paragraph." />
 </p>

 I&apos;m going to go over to my page and you can see I&apos;ve added a rule here to set